krishauser/Klampt/Python/docs/source/Manual-Paths.rst

 Sending to a real robot
 ~~~~~~~~~~~~~~~~~~~~~~~

-To send paths to your own robot, you will most likely have to build your own
+To send a Trajectory to your own robot, you can either 1) build your own
-control loop.
+control loop or 2) build a `Robot Interface Layer <Manual-Control.html#experimental-robot-interface-layer>`__
+object.

 **If your robot accepts PID commands**

-First, convert the path to a Trajectory.
-Then, run something like this:
+Set up a while loop to advance time forward and manually send PID commands, like this:

 .. code:: python